 From here, though, the story becomes uncertain and accounts are contradictory.
 Sassaman (1988) reported that “the molds finally fell apart because of old age soon after it [the concrete Diplodocus] was made”.
 Similarly, Ilja Nieuwland (pers. comm., 2022) says that “The original moulds were thrown away somewhere during the 1960s (nobody at the [Carnegie Museum] could be more specific than that)”, suggesting that the molds may have been returned to their origin.

 Both these accounts seem to be in error, however.
 As shown by a 1960 report in the Vernal Express newspaper (Anonymous 1960a; Figure 7; see also Carr and Hansen 2005), in the middle of July 1960, the molds were collected by the Rocky Mount Children’s Museum (now the Rocky Mount Imperial Center, Children’s Museum & Science Center) in North Carolina, with the intention that they would be used to create a twelfth cast which would be mounted outside the museum building next to the Tar River in Rocky Mount’s Sunset Park.
 But it seems the new cast was never completed.
-Reports in the Rocky Mount Evening Telegram from April to July 1960 (Williams 1960, Bell 1960a, Bell 1960b, Anonymous 1960b) enthusiastically announced and discussed the impeding arrival, and the later articles say that by 7 July museum board president Harold Minges had left for Utah to collect to molds.
+Reports in the Rocky Mount Evening Telegram from April to July 1960 (Williams 1960, Bell 1960a, Bell 1960b, Anonymous 1960b) enthusiastically announced and discussed the impending arrival, and the later articles say that by 7 July museum board president Harold Minges had left for Utah to collect the molds.
 In fact Minges took his whole family on this trip to collect the molds (Leigh Minges in Herring 2022a).
 Anonymous (1960a) confirmed that the molds were collected on or around 14 July.
 But as Rea (2001:210) reported, “from Vernal the molds kept travelling — first, to the Rocky Mount Children’s Museum in Rocky Mount, North Carolina, although a cast was never made there”.
 Similarly, Moore (2014:234–235) stated that “From Vernal, Utah, [CM] molds of Diplodocus carnegii are shipped to Rocky Mount Children’s Museum in Rocky Mount, North Carolina.
 Because of the age-related damage to the molds, a cast was never prepared”.

 At first, there was some excitement in Rocky Mount.
 Mae Woods Bell, who had been the museum director ever since its creation in 1951 (Anonymous 1962b) made presentations about the dinosaur project to the Rotary (Anonymous 1960c) and the Lions Club (Anonymous 1960d).
 On 26 August 1960, Bell reported that casting “will start soon” (Anonymous 1960d), but evidently that work was significantly delayed as nearly a year later on 11 June 1961 the museum reported that “work will begin here Monday on a replica of a pre-historic dinosaur that will eventually tower 21 feet in Sunset Park […] the project will consume many months before the animal will be erected on a frame in the park” (Anonymous 1961a).
 Already by this point the disorganization and physical state of molds was of concern as “Several months will be involved classifying and preparing molds for casting” (Anonymous 1961a).